On-Camera Audio Recording: How to Set Levels

 Setting Levels on a Smaller Form-Factor Camera

-Now, these smaller form-factor cameras don’t have - microphone preamps.
+Now, these smaller form-factor cameras don’t have high-performance microphone preamps.
 There are some with better preamps and some with worse.
-This particular camera does not have very good preamps in it, so I set up a test to exactly how these preamps perform.
+This particular camera does not have very good preamps in it, so I set up a test to see exactly how these preamps perform.
 I shot a piece of paper with some marks on it, and every clip I increased the recording level one click on the dial.
 There are basically about 48 levels that you can set on the recording level for this particular camera.
 I didn’t record a clip for every level because I know these cameras, and once they get up about halfway, they start becoming pretty useless.

 preamp testpreamp testpreamp test

-I knew if I got pretty to half I’d be fine and as it turns out, that was pretty optimistic because this camera only performs reasonably well 19 clicks above 0.
+I knew if I got pretty close to half I’d be fine and as it turns out, that was pretty optimistic because this camera only performs reasonably well 19 clicks above 0.
 Past that, things start to become more noisy than I would like them to be.
-Sometimes you need to record with a bit more gain because you have to get a good signal.
+Sometimes you need to record with a little bit more gain because you have to get a good signal.
 If the noise is above -50db in the meters in my editing program, then I consider that relatively problematic.
 I can denoise it, but if I don’t have to, that saves me a lot of work.

 Setting Levels

 Let’s start setting the levels.
 What are the ideal levels? -12db is usually a pretty good place to shoot for.
-The idea with setting levels is that you want to get a nice juicy signal (-12db) before the noise, which is going to live way down off the meter.
+The idea with setting levels is that you want to get a nice signal (-12db) before the noise, which is going to live way down off the meter.
 But at the same time, you also don’t want to be around 0db, because that indicates clipping.

-Clipping is when the is chopped off at the top and the bottom.
+Clipping is when the wave is chopped off at the top and the bottom.
 Some clipping can be recovered.
 Light clipping, for example, may be salvageable depending on the frequency content and what other sounds are going on.
 But you don’t want to record a clipped signal—it’s what we are trying to avoid.

 If I needed to increase the gain, I could go to Set Levels, and if I turn it down to 0db the preamps would essentially be off and I wouldn’t be able to record anything.
 If I turn the dial one click above 0db, this will be the least amount of noise that I can get using this system, and going any further will keep on adding more and more noise.